andrewt0301/hse-acos-course/docs/software/rars.md

 ### RARS

 RARS can be downloaded from its [home page](https://github.com/TheThirdOne/rars).
+Follow the _Releases_ link at the right.
-This is JAR-file that has a name like `rars_5f747b9.jar`.
+This is JAR-file that has a name like `rars1_5.jar`.
 Download it to the folder where you store course-related files.

 #### Linux and MacOS

 In Linux and MacOS, RARS can be run with the following command:

-    (base) Andreis-MacBook-Pro:Downloads andrew$ java -jar rars_5f747b9.jar
+    (base) Andreis-MacBook-Pro:Downloads andrew$ java -jar rars1_5.jar

 For convenience, you can create the following Bash script and use it to run RARS.

 rars.sh:

     #!/bin/bash
-    java -jar rars_5f747b9.jar
+    java -jar rars1_5.jar

 Running a Bash script: